datadesk/baker-example-page-template/README.md

   // where the template layouts, macros and includes are located
   layouts: ‘_layouts’,

+  // an object with the keys and values of global variables to be
+  // passed to all Nunjucks templates
+  nunjucksVariables: undefined,

   // an object of key (name) + value (function) for adding custom
   // filters to Nunjucks
   nunjucksFilters: undefined,